 Hot Tub Safety – Lockable safety covers are a great tool to help keep children safe.
 When children use the spa, you should observe a one to one ratio with children to ensure their safety.
 In addition, it is suggested that the hot tub temperature be set below 90 degrees Fahrenheit and limit time in the spa to less than ten minutes.

 Safety Fencing – If you own a pool or hot tub, you should have four-foot or taller fence around the pool and spa that uses a self-closing or self-latching gate.
 The fence or barrier should provide four walls around the pool or spa.
 Any door from your home should not open directly to your pool area.
 Additional barriers such as alarms or automatic door locks can help prevent access or alert you if someone enters the pool area.
 Ask your neighbors to observe the same safety with their pools.

 Learn CPR – In the precious minutes, it takes for paramedics to arrive, using CPR could save someone’s life.

 Natural Bodies of Water – Take extra precautions when playing on our near natural bodies of water.
 The iced over pond or lake may look safe, but it can be dangerous if the ice breaks and someone ends up in the lake.
 Be sure that children do not play on iced-over bodies of water unless they are supervised and you are confident it is safe.

-Formal Swimming Instruction – Enrol your child in formal year-round swimming lessons.
-The America’s National Institute of Health study concluded that participation in formal swimming lessons, like those offered at Aqua-Tots Swim Schools of Michigan, was associated with an 88% reduction in the risk of drowning for children ages 1 to 4 years (Archives Pediatric Medicine, Vol 163 No 3, March 2009).
+Formal Swimming Instruction – Enroll your child in formal year-round swimming lessons.
+The America’s National Institute of Health study concluded that participation in formal swimming lessons, like those offered at Golfish Swim School, was associated with an 88% reduction in the risk of drowning for children ages 1 to 4 years (Archives Pediatric Medicine, Vol 163 No 3, March 2009).
 Practice during the winter months will keep safety rules and skills fresh in your child’s mind.